indigofairyx/Menu-Spy-4-AHK/README.md

 ### v.2025.01.30 Update

-For the fun of it I've added a sub-menu that populated with the list of A_AHK built in Variable that I quick copied from the docs page.
+For the fun of it I've added a sub-menu thats populated with the list of A_AHK built in Variable that I quickly copied from the AHK Docs page.

 ![ahk var menu](https://i.imgur.com/PkoLgvz.png)